Maximizing and Satisficing in Multi-armed Bandits with Graph Information: Problem Setup and Notation

 As discussed in Section~\ref{sec:intro}, our goal is to consider the best-arm identification where one has additional access to information about the similarity of the arms under consideration.
-In particular, we model this side information as a weighted undirected graph $G = ([n], E_G, A_G)$ where the vertex set is identified with the set of arms, the edge set $E_G \subset {[n] \choose 2}$, and $A_G\in \mathbb{R}^{n\times n}$ describes the weights of the edges $E$ between the arms; the higher the weight, the more similar the arms.
+In particular, we model this side information as a weighted undirected graph $G = (V_G, E_G, A_G)$ where the vertex set, $V_G = [n]$, is identified with the set of arms, the edge set $E_G \subseteq {[n] \choose 2}$, and adjacency matrix $A_G\in \mathbb{R}^{n\times n}$ describes the weights of the edges $E$ between the arms which captures the similarity in means of connected arms; the higher the weight, the more similar the rewards from the corresponding arms.
 We will let $L_G = D_G - A_G$ denote the combinatorial Laplacian\footnote{All our results continue to hold if this is replaced with the normalized, random walk, or generalized Laplacian.} of the graph \cite{chung1997spectral}, where $D_G = {\rm diag}(A_G\times \mathbb{1}_n)$ is a diagonal matrix containing the weighted degrees of the vertices.
 We will suppress the dependence on $G$ when the context is clear.
-In the sequel we will show that if one has access to this graph, and if the vector of rewards $\pmb{\mu}$ is \emph{smooth} with respect to the graph (that is, highly similar arms have highly similar rewards), then one can solve the pure exploration problem extremely efficiently.
+Subsequently, we show that if one has access to this graph and the vector of rewards $\pmb{\mu}$ is \emph{smooth} with respect to the graph (that is, highly similar arms have highly similar rewards), then one can solve the pure exploration problem extremely efficiently.
 We will capture the degree of smoothness of $\pmb{\mu}$ with respect to the graph using the following seminorm\footnote{$L_G$ is not positive definite, and can be verified to have as many zero eigenvalues as the number of connected components in $G$}:

-The second equality above can be verified by a straightforward calculation; notice that this expression implies that any $\pmb{\mu}$ that is such that $\left\| \pmb{\mu} \right\|_G$ is small must vary smoothly across the vertices of $G$.
-This observation has inspired the use of the Laplacian in several lines of work to enforce smoothness of a vertex-valued function \cite{ando2007learning, valko2014spectral, zhu2005semi, lejeune2020thresholding}.
-For $\epsilon >0$, we say that arm (rewards) are $\epsilon$-smooth with respect to a graph $G$ if $\left\| \pmb{\mu} \right\|_G \leq \epsilon$.
+The second equality above can be verified by a straightforward calculation.
+Also, notice that $\left\| \pmb{\mu} \right\|_G$ being small implies $\mu_i\approx \mu_j$ for $(i, j)\in E$.
+In such scenario we say that the mean vector $\pmb{\mu}$ is smooth over graph $G$.
+This observation has inspired the use of the Laplacian in several lines of work to enforce smoothness on the vertex-valued functions \cite{ando2007learning, valko2014spectral, zhu2005semi, lejeune2020thresholding}.
+For $\epsilon >0$, we say that arms (rewards) are $\epsilon$-smooth with respect to a graph $G$ if $\left\| \pmb{\mu} \right\|_G \leq \epsilon$.